camille-alice/MARS_DATA3888_reefC4/README.md

 Study aim:

-- Investigating rugosity of coral and the effect on bleaching severity and frequency.
+- Investigating rugosity of coral and the effect on bleaching.

 - Predicting which Reef is likely to be suspectable to bleaching